nullpic/MD5Hash/README.md

 MD5Hash
 =======
-- NSString category for generating MD5 digest from a string.
-- NSURL category for generating MD5 digest from a file.
+NSString/NSURL category for generating MD5 digest for a string or a file.

 Usage
 =====